 CIRCLE is the missing link between vocational training, the professional environment and the public.
 As FEDEC’s flagship project, it has devised the ideal context and spaces for student creation.

 4 DAYS DEDICATED TO STUDENT CREATION – THE FUTURE IS NOW!

-Every year since 2007, CIRCLE has been hosted by the CIRCa Festival in Auch and takes place over 4 consecutive days in a big top dedicated to FEDEC schools.
-Here, between 60 and 80 students and their supervisors from 10 to 12 network schools come together to present short performances lasting 20 to 30 minutes in professional conditions, and take part in one of the largest European gatherings dedicated to contemporary circus.
+Every year since 2007, CIRCLE has been hosted by the CIRCa Festival in Auch and takes place over 4 days in a venue dedicated to FEDEC schools.
+Here, about 50 students and their supervisors from network schools come together to present short performances lasting 20 to 30 minutes in professional conditions, and take part in one of the largest European gatherings dedicated to contemporary circus.

 Each performance is followed by a discussion meeting between the students, the educational teams, sector professionals and the audience, providing them with the opportunity to share the creative process, their artistic approaches, their inspirations and ambitions.